elos/documentation/guide/3 - Access Control.md

  * UA attempts to front the challenge, and sends decrypted message

 System verifies decrypted challenge (Authentication)
  1. Correct: The user as authorized, as the user who owns the given credential, UA --> IA.
+At this point the system creates a session on behalf of the user, and allocates a unique token and appropriate expiration time.
  2. Incorrect: Now the action fails, and this counts towards the UA's failed action count

 #### Credential